The best ways to get rid of ants in your home

 “It’s a bit like spreading a virus in a computer network – you want the network connected for it to work.”

-Nic Bolton, of Combat Pest Control, said in his experience baits are never enough to fully eliminate ants, because white-footed ants learn to avoid them, and the workers stop collecting from them.
+Nic Bolton, co-owner of Combat Pest Control, said in his experience baits are never enough to fully eliminate ants, because white-footed ants learn to avoid them, and the workers stop collecting from them.

 Pest controllers have access to restricted sprays designed to specifically break down ant colonies over time, he said.